idem-lab/epiwave/README.md

 ## Support

-This project was supported by ????
-BDSS??? \[the Australia-Aotearoa Consortium for Epidemic Forecasting and Analytics.\]
+This project was supported by the Australia-Aotearoa Consortium for Epidemic Forecasting and Analytics.

 <a href="https://acefa-hubs.github.io/"><img src="man/figures/ACEFA.png" align = "center" height="150" alt="EpiStrainDynamics website" /></a>